 Men and women are equally sentient beings.
 All are equally precious.
 Each of us - male or female - has the same 200 billion neuron brain, which is the vessel of a mysterious entity that is his or her individual conscious self.
 It is the myriad unique relationships that can form between our conscious selves that are the fundamental elements of reality.
 The highest and most beautiful form that these relationships can take is friendship.
 Friendship is what life, the universe and everything is all about.

 Despite the large culturally induced dichotomy which currently exists between the genders, men and women share identical feelings, fears, hopes and aspirations.
-They simply view the world from slightly different gender-specific perspectives, which, in their natural state, free from the religious and commercial pressures of modern society, would be complementary rather than divisive.
+But they simply view the world from slightly different gender-specific perspectives, which, in their natural state, free from the religious and commercial pressures of modern society, would be complementary rather than divisive.

-A variety of strong healthy intergender friendships is a basic human need, which sadly modern society denies to so many.
+A variety of strong healthy intergender friendships is a basic human need, which, sadly, modern society denies to so many.
 Men have a basic need for stable dependable female friends.
 Women have a basic need for stable dependable male friends.
 Consequently, the contemporary phenomenon of male seeking female and female seeking male friendships via the Internet is not the seedy pastime it is made out to be by the prudish mainstream.
 It is a healthy psychological (and often physiological) need that - in the increasing social isolation of our modern bland impersonal suburbias - can only now be met in any practical sense through the Internet.

 The first vital requisite for friendship is equality.
 There can be no master-slave element in true friendship.
 Male-female friendship is only possible when man and woman regard each other as completely equal.
 Each must be determined to rejoice in the other's strengths and support the other's weaknesses with uncritical love - particularly when these strengths and weaknesses are the opposite way round to their society's gender stereotypes.